-This is a first-day-of-class overview of the fall 2019 edition of CSE290Q (“SMT Solving and Solver-Aided Systems”), a graduate seminar course in the Computer Science and Engineering Department at the UC Santa Cruz Baskin School of Engineering.
+Welcome!
+This is an overview of the fall 2021 edition of CSE138 (Distributed Systems), an upper-division undergraduate course in the Computer Science and Engineering Department at the UC Santa Cruz Baskin School of Engineering.

 - Email: email@example.com

 - Discussion sections:

 These folks are here to help you with course concepts and homework!

 - Tutoring sessions (on Zoom): Tuesdays, 4:00-5:00pm; see Zulip/Canvas for Zoom link